triblatron/dagui/README.md

 * freetype for text rasterisation
 * pango for text layout including underlining
 * freeglut for OpenGL text demo
+* glew for OpenGL support beyond version 1.1 on Windows
 * md4c for markdown parsing
 * svgpp for SVG parsing
 * dagbase for